- News

 Term Sheets

-Furthermore, the content of a negotiated term sheet will be somewhat different from what is normally included in such a document and also reflect specific pre-closing and closing conditions, especially long-term dates and material adverse effect clauses.
+Furthermore, the content of a negotiated term sheet will be somewhat different from what is normally included in such a document and also reflect specific pre-closing and closing conditions, especially long-stop dates and material adverse effect clauses.

 Due Diligence

-Furthermore, the conflict has considerably changed the scope of due diligences.
-In particular, buyers need to investigate specifically how the war situation impacts the target’s business, including such aspects as (i) the existing or potential physical damage to and destruction of the target’s assets; (ii) employment, in particular, how mobilization is affecting the target’s workforce; (iii) supply chain risks; (iv) legal obligations under key business contracts; (v) forex restrictions, financial and tax liabilities; (vi) contingency arrangements and business continuity plans; (vii) insurance policies and their coverage, (viii) any presence of Russian elements in the shareholding structure as well as connections to sanctioned persons, and properly evaluate all related legal risks.
+Furthermore, the conflict has considerably changed the scope of due diligence.
+In particular, buyers need to investigate specifically how the war situation impacts the target’s business, including such aspects as (i) the existing or potential physical damage to and destruction of the target’s assets; (ii) employment, in particular, how mobilization and migration is affecting the target’s workforce; (iii) supply chain risks; (iv) legal obligations under key business contracts; (v) forex restrictions, financial and tax liabilities; (vi) contingency arrangements and business continuity plans; (vii) insurance policies and their coverage, (viii) any presence of Russian elements in the shareholding structure as well as connections to sanctioned persons, and properly evaluate all related legal risks.

 Deal Structure and Russian Element